padster/pyNeuroTrace/paper/paper.md

 Where $\alpha$ is defined as:

-$$ \alpha = 1 - e^-\frac{1}{\tau}$$
+$$ \alpha = 1 - e^{-\frac{1}{\tau}}$$
- $\tau$ where is a user selected time constant which is translated into number of samples. $N$ is a window parameter for the kernal calcuated using $\alpha$:
+ $\tau$ is a user-selected time constant in seconds, which is translated into the number of samples using the acquisition rate used to acquire the data. $N$ is a window parameter for the kernal calcuated using $\alpha$:
  $$N = \left\lfloor -\frac{\log(10^{-10})}{\alpha} \right\rfloor$$

-This allows a filter for smaller values that have a minisclue influence on the weighted average.
+This filters for smaller values that have a minuscule influence on the weighted average.
 The kernel needs to be normalized to produce smoothing with the same output value as the non-vectorized impementation:

 $$w[i] \leftarrow \frac{w[i]}{\sum_{j=0}^{N-1} w[j]}$$
 The normalized kernel is then convolved with the dF/F signal, d:
 $$c[k] = \sum_{i=0}^{N-1} w[i]\cdot d[k-i]$$

-This convolved signal, $c$ is then normalized to the cummulative sum of the exponetial kernel:
+This convolved signal, $c$ is then normalized to the cumulative sum of the exponential kernel:

 $$n[j] = \sum_{i=0}^{j} w[i]$$

-$$emwa = c[i]/n[i]$$
+$$emwa = \frac{c[i]}{n[i]}$$

-Differences between the CPU and GPU implenetations of the EWMA for an array of ranom values have been plotted \autoref{fig:ewmaCPUvsGPU}.
-These were generated from the same array using the respective decays for either implementation using the time constant of 50 miliseconds and a sampling rate of 2kHz.
-The difference between the two outputs typically range in magnitude from  1e-16 to 1e-12 depending on user parameters.
-These discrepancies can also be attributed to differences in floating point number accuracy between CPU and GPU calcultations.

 ![Overlay of the EWMA calculations using the CPU implementation and GPU approximation in red and blue.
 The difference in values from the output is also plotted. \label{fig:ewmaCPUvsGPU}](docs/img/ewma_CPUvsGPU.png)

+To demonstrate the differences between the CPU and GPU implementations of the EWMA calculations were performed on an array of random values \autoref{fig:ewmaCPUvsGPU}.
+These were generated from the same array using the respective decays for either implementation using the time constant of 50 milliseconds and a sampling rate of 2kHz.
+Depending on user parameters, the difference between the two outputs typically ranges in magnitude from  1e-16 to 1e-12.
+These discrepancies can also be attributed to differences in floating-point number accuracy between CPU and GPU calculations.

 # Acknowledgements